-If your surgeon is unable to conserve your nipple during mastectomy, you can opt to have nipple reconstruction.
+If your surgeon is unable to conserve your nipple during your mastectomy, you can opt to have nipple reconstruction.
 This final reconstruction step is sometimes likened to a bow on a present.
-This step is often the one thing that actually allows a woman to feel completely whole again.
+This step is often the one thing that allows a woman to feel completely whole again.

 Nipple reconstruction can be carried out in a number of different ways.
 Today, it is common to use a flap of skin from the surrounding breast skin to construct the new nipple.
 Once the reconstructed nipple heals, tattooing is performed, which pigments the nipple and areola complex.

 Tattooing is typically performed at least 6 months after the nipple reconstruction, which allows the scar time to mature and accept the tattoo pigment.

 Some women prefer to have skin tattooing alone as the final stage of their breast reconstruction.
 Three dimensional tattoos create a realistic illusion of a the nipple and areola.
 The tattooist uses a wide array of pigmented inks to match your existing nipple and/or to create natural appearing areolas.
 The tattooist is able to recreate the glands around the nipple and uses shadowing techniques to create the projection of the nipple itself.